mgeduld/testablecode/keep-purifying.md

-## printTasks is mixing business - logic with side effects
+## printTasks is mixing business with logic with side effects

 ```javascript
 const printTasks = (tasks) => {